hollance/RWDevCon-App-Architecture/0-For-Instructor/2-Demo-Talk-Notes.markdown

 Let's try that out.
 After 2 seconds you get a message in the debug pane that a new bid was sent to the server, and then after a couple seconds more, the app receives this new bid from the server.

 But nothing changes on the Watch screen.
+What should have happened is that these labels got updated.
 The data changes out from under you but there is nothing to trigger a table view reload with the new data.
+(Try that again.)

 It's clear that WatchViewController needs some other way to observe Watchlist, so that it knows when new bids are added.